Banting Postdoctoral Fellowships: Position yourself as a research leader of tomorrow (Transcript)

 Canadian Institutes of Health Research (CIHR)

-I think that the Banting fellowship has been very important in launching my career as a staff person.
-The research that I did during my Banting post-doctoral fellowship helped lay the necessary ground work.
-So my fellowship looked at in vitro breast cancer cell lines and in this manner, I was able to look at the efficacies of different parp inhibitors.
-Parp inhibitors are orally available therapeutic drugs that helps target DNA damage repair.
-The problem is that, at the current moment, patients with triple negative breast cancer, only have three or four types of chemotherapies that they can receive so they get a lot of toxicity and it may not have necessarily have all the possible benefit that they could possibly achieve.
-So parp inhibitors are targeted therapies with decreased toxicity and they could potentially help these patients.
+I think that the Banting Fellowship has been very important in launching my career as a staff person.
+The research that I did during my Banting postdoctoral fellowship helped lay the necessary ground work.
+So my fellowship looked at in vitro breast cancer cell lines and in this manner, I was able to look at the different efficacies of different PARP inhibitors.
+PARP inhibitors are orally available therapeutic drugs that help target DNA damage repair.
+The problem is that, at the current moment, patients with triple negative breast cancer only have three or four types of chemotherapies that they can receive, so they get a lot of toxicity and it may not necessarily have all the possible benefits that they could possibly achieve.
+So PARP inhibitors are targeted therapies with decreased toxicity and they could potentially help these patients.

 Banting Fellow 2015-2016

 University of Toronto

 Social Sciences and Humanities Research Council of Canada (SSHRC)

 The Banting Fellowships are internationally recognized and I think that they bring a lot of attention to the work I’ve been doing.
 And because I work on a fairly non-canonical 19th century writer, George Gissing, it really allowed me to disseminate my work but it also allowed other people to hear about him.

 The Banting Fellowship is a win/win situation.
 I believe that the nature in which people are selected are based on an exceptional candidate in an exceptional institution.
 So once those two criteria are met, it will foster an environment where the candidate is going to grow, not only from a research perspective, but from an academic perspective.